-Looking at the plain meaning of import export US compliance laws and statutes, courts recognize that each defendant, or corporation, can be a “person” under import export laws.
+Looking at the plain meaning of import and export US compliance laws and statutes, courts recognize that each defendant, or corporation, can be a “person” under us imports and exports law.

 However, this is only the first step in determining liability for a violation of either ITAR compliance laws.

 - Facts drive the outcome of international trade cases;

 - The government always has the burden of proving its case.

 Section 1592(a)(1)(A) of US import export compliance laws forbids any person to “enter, introduce, or attempt to enter or introduce” merchandise into the United States by certain means with a certain intent or lack of care.